jmannall/RoomAcoustiCpp/docs/api/installation.md

 git clone --recurse-submodules https://github.com/jmannall/RoomAcoustiCpp.git
 ```

-To use the C++ library, add the RAC source and header files to your project and include the interface header file `#!cpp #include "Spatialiser/Interface.h"`.
+To use the library, add the RAC source and header files to your existing project and include the interface header file `#!cpp #include "Spatialiser/Interface.h"`.
 This provides intuitive functions for interacting with RAC as outlined [here](../api/interface.md).